SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ----------------------------

 You know from the Selenese section there are multiple ways of selecting an object on a page.
-But what are the tradeoffs of each of these locator types?
+But what are the trade offs of each of these locator types?
 Recall we can locate an object using

 - the element ID
 - the element name attribute
-- an Xpath statement
+- an XPath statement
 - document object model (DOM)

 Generally, using an ID locator is more efficient as it makes your test code more readable, assuming the ID used by the AUT's page source is a meaningful one.
 Using the name attribute also has similar advantages.
 These also give the best performance.
-Xpath statements have been known to be slow in Internet Explorer due to limations of IE's Xpath processor.
+XPath statements have been known to be slow in Internet Explorer due to limitations of IE's XPath processor.

-Sometimes though, you must use an Xpath locator.
-If the page source does not have an ID or name attribute you have no choice but to use an Xpath or DOM locator.
+Sometimes though, you must use an XPath locator.
+If the page source does not have an ID or name attribute you have no choice but to use an XPath or DOM locator.
-It appears at the time of writing that DOM locators are not commonly used now, and Xpath appears to the preferred choice, possibly because Xpath provides a rich set of possibilities for Identifying an object--it is quite flexible.
+It appears at the time of writing that DOM locators are not commonly used now, and XPath appears to the preferred choice, possibly because XPath provides a rich set of possibilities for Identifying an object--it is quite flexible.

-There is an advantage to using Xpath or DOM that locating via ID or name attributes do not have.
-With Xpath and DOM you can locate an object with respect to another object on the page.
-For example, if there is a link that must occur within the second paragragh within a <div> section, you can use Xpath or DOM to specify this.
+There is an advantage to using XPath or DOM that locating via ID or name attributes do not have.
+With XPath and DOM you can locate an object with respect to another object on the page.
+For example, if there is a link that must occur within the second paragraph within a <div> section, you can use XPath or DOM to specify this.
 With ID and name locators, you can only specify that they occur on the page--somewhere on the page.
-If you must test that an image displaying the company logo appears at the top of the page within a header section Xpath may be the better locator.
+If you must test that an image displaying the company logo appears at the top of the page within a header section XPath may be the better locator.

 Locating Dynamic Objects